 I recommend that couples create a household budget before they get married.
-It will not only have a practical financial impact, it will also show how each partner thinks about money and where they should spend it.
-If there was any silver lining to this tragic pandemic, it’s that more Americans started budgeting than ever before.
+It will not only have a practical financial impact, but it will also show how each partner thinks about money and where they should spend it.
+If there is any silver lining to this tragic pandemic, it’s that more Americans started budgeting than ever before.
 It might be too late for such a budget to save your marriage, but it’s not too late for it to benefit your child.

 2. Agree on day-to-day expenses

 Did you notice what I left out of the proposed budget?
 Food and general housing costs aren’t included.
 You should discuss these costs separately since you pay for those individually.
 What your child is allowed to eat, where your child sleeps when staying with you, and other such decisions are as much personal as they are financial.